yugabyte/yugabyte-db/docs/content/preview/migrate/migrate-steps.md

 Note that there are some special cases involving sequences such as the following:

-- In MySQL, auto-increment column is migrated as a normal column with a sequence attached to it.
+- In MySQL, auto-increment column is migrated to YugbayteDB as a normal column with a sequence attached to it.
-- In PostgreSQL, `SERIAL` datatype and `GENERATED AS IDENTITY` columns use sequence object internally, so resume values for them are also generated during data export.
+- For PostgreSQL, `SERIAL` datatype and `GENERATED AS IDENTITY` columns use sequence object internally, so resume values for them are also generated during data export.

 {{< /note >}}